CS50Stanford/GithubWorkshop/README.md

 ### 2. Branches
 Branching is the way to work on different versions of a repository at one time.
 By default, every repository has one branch named *master* which is considered to be the definitive branch.
 We use other branches to experiment and make edits before *committing* them to master.
 In other words, think of the *master* branch as the branch that's meant to always be stable at any given time.
 Every other branch is used to experiment with creating new features, fixing bugs, etc...
 Once those features are fully implemented, you *merge* them into master to make them a part of the final product.

 **Note:** You'll see that some teams don't use branches and instead just commit everything to master.
-This is typically considered bad practice since it means you have a higher risk of messing up the master branch, which is BAD and hence not recommended.
-If you choose to do this approach, be very careful!
+This is typically considered bad practice since it means you have a higher risk of messing up the master branch.
+If you for some reason absolutely need to do this approach, be very careful!

 #### Creating a Branch
 Lets create your first branch off of master: